Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation: Results

-\textbf{Results. } Segmentation of the test data by means of the resulting three-level stacked RF achieved an average Dice score of 0.60 (see Figure~\ref{fig:comparison}(c) and Table~\ref{tab:dice-score}(RF)).
-The RF-initialized CNN achieved a Dice score of 0.66 after re-training, corresponding to a $10\%$ relative improvement (see Figure~\ref{fig:comparison}(d) and Table~\ref{tab:dice-score}(CNN)).
+\textbf{Results. } Segmentation of the test data by means of the resulting three-level stacked DF achieved an average Dice score of 0.60 (see Figure~\ref{fig:comparison}(c) and Table~\ref{tab:dice-score}(DF)).
+The DF-initialized ConvNet achieved a Dice score of 0.66 after re-training, corresponding to a $10\%$ relative improvement (see Figure~\ref{fig:comparison}(d) and Table~\ref{tab:dice-score}(ConvNet)).
+This result matches previous State-of-the-Art results on this data set \cite{richmueller}, but without the need for time-consuming model-based inference.
+It's interesting to note that training a deep ConvNet with 8 hidden layers using hyperbolic tangent activation functions, and without batch normalization~\cite{batchnorm}, is typically extremely difficult, but works well here, likely due to the good initialization of the network.
+We discuss insights on the internal activation layers of this network in Figure~\ref{fig:activationLayers}(b).
+We also mapped the ConvNet back to the initial stacked DF architecture with updated parameters.
+MB1 yielded a Dice score of $0.59$, and MB2 a final score of $0.63$, a $5\%$ improvement from the original DF model (Table~\ref{tab:dice-score} and Figure~\ref{fig:comparison}).

-Next, we mapped the CNN back to the initial stacked RF architecture, albeit with updated parameters, for fast test-time evaluation.
-We first employed the trivial approach of mapping weights directly onto votes, similar to what was done in the RF to NN mapping; however, this reduced the Dice score to $0.59$ (see Figure~\ref{fig:comparison}(e) and Table~\ref{tab:dice-score}(MB1)), worse than the performance of the initial RF.
-Next we applied Algorithm 1, which produces a result that is visually superior to the trivial mapping, and yields a final Dice score of $0.63$ (see Figure~\ref{fig:comparison}(f) and Table~\ref{tab:dice-score}(MB2)).
-Thus, we achieve a $5\%$ relative improvement of our RF stack, which retains its exact tree structure, by mapping to a deep CNN, training all weights by back-propagation, and mapping back to the original RF stack with updated threshold and leaf distributions.

-Above we described a method for training a deep CNN on relatively little training data, using a novel initialization from a stacked RF.
-As a comparison, we considered the task of training the same CNN architecture from a random initialization, using a similar SGD training routine (see Section~\ref{subsubsec:Zfish} for parameters).
-We first attempted to train the network maintaining the sparsity of the weight layers.
-However, the energy quickly plateaued, and yielded a final Dice score of only $0.04$.
-We then fully connected the layers corresponding to the tree connectivity, \emph{(i.e. $w_{H_1(n),H_2(l)}$,$w_{H_4(n),H_5(l)}$,$w_{H_7(n),H_8(l)}$)} and retrained with the same hyper-parameters.
-This network performed considerably better, reaching a final Dice score of $0.15$.